#1 Tree Removal & Tree Service Provider

 Get a FREE Quote

 Our tree care services focus on safety, efficiency, and long-term health for your property in Ely.
 We handle every phase with precision, removal, trimming, stump grinding, and emergency response, to protect your landscape and maintain its value.
+Ely's Dows Street Historic District, listed on the National Register of Historic Places in 2003, preserves the wood-frame Victorian-era buildings from a town founded by railroad pioneer John F. Ely in 1872 and shaped for generations by its Czech immigrant community.
+Trees within and near that district are often just as old as the buildings themselves, and property owners here deserve an approach that treats a century-old shade tree with the same care as the streetscape it's always been part of.
 We also proudly serve - Center Point, IA.

 Tree trimming and pruning influence much more than appearance because branch structure directly affects stability, canopy performance, and long-term tree development.
-Trees with excessive end-weight, competing leaders, crossing branches, dense canopy growth, or weak attachment points often become more susceptible to failures during storms and seasonal weather shifts.
+Trees with excessive end-weight, competing leaders, crossing branches, or weak attachment points often become more susceptible to failure during storms and seasonal weather shifts.

 Tree removal addresses immediate concerns above ground, but root systems and remaining stump material can continue affecting property use long after the tree itself is gone.
-Stumps may interfere with drainage movement, irrigation systems, future planting plans, retaining wall projects, landscape redesigns, and hardscape installation while also creating environments favorable to insects and unwanted sprout growth.
+Stumps interfere with drainage movement, irrigation systems, future planting plans, and hardscape installation while creating environments favorable to insects and unwanted sprout growth.

 Our emergency response crews operate 24/7 and begin with immediate hazard assessments that evaluate branch tension, structural movement, canopy separation, root displacement, and secondary risks before determining the safest removal approach.
 Trees affected by severe weather frequently contain stored compression and tension forces that may create unpredictable movement during cutting procedures.